ONSdigital/Statistical-Method-Specifications/editing_and_imputation/editing/selective_editing/methodological_specification.md

  the power of p, all the scores are then summed and then multiplied to the power of 1/p.
 Where p >= 1 and is an integer.

-### 6.3 Generate final selective editing output flag
+### 6.3 Generate selective editing marker

 For each final score compare it to the threshold which are associated with the respondent's domain group.

-If the final score is greater than or equal to the selective editing threshold, then output the output flag marker for the reporting unit as 'F' for failed selective editing and the respondent requires validation.
+If the final score is greater than or equal to the selective editing threshold, then output the selective editing marker for the reporting unit as False for failed selective editing and the respondent requires validation.

-If the final score is less than the selective editing threshold, then output the output flag as 'P' for pass selective editing and does not require validation.
+If the final score is less than the selective editing threshold, then output the selective editing marker as True for passed selective editing and does not require validation.